AwalaApp/specs/rs002-pki.md

 Self-issued certificates MUST only be used to issue certificates to peers, and therefore such certificates will be the root for a PDA or a [Cargo Delivery Authorization (CDA)](#cargo-delivery-authorization-cda).
 Self-issued certificates MUST NOT be used to sign channel or binding messages.

-Certificates issued by peers MUST be used to sign [channel](rs000-core.md#gateway-messaging-protocol) and [binding](rs000-core.md#gateway-synchronization-binding) messages like cargoes.
+Certificates issued by peers MUST be used to sign [channel](rs000-core.md#gateway-messaging-protocol) and [binding](rs000-core.md#gateway-synchronization-binding) messages like cargoes, except for channel messages sent to Internet gateways, which MUST use self-issued certificates as the recipient is an Internet node.
 A certificate issued by a private gateway to its Internet peer is known as a CDA, and additional requirements and recommendations apply.

 ### Cargo Delivery Authorization (CDA)